 Fort Worth White Collar Crime Attorneys

 If federal authorities want to investigate, indict, and charge you for a white-collar crime in Fort Worth or nationwide, you need an experienced attorney to represent you.
-Contact us here at Oberheiden P.C.; we have highly skilled lawyers ready to evaluate your situation and develop suitable strategies to ensure you achieve a desirable outcome.
+Contact us here at Oberheiden P.C.; we have highly skilled federal criminal lawyers ready to evaluate your situation and develop suitable strategies to ensure you achieve a desirable outcome.
 We’re available 24/7 for a free consultation.